 There are lots of situations where behavioural competencies can prove useful within your business.

-- Objective recruitment – Based on your experience of particular roles you’ll know what competencies are needed for someone in that role to be successful.
-You can then draw up a list those competencies that you require and use them in the selection process.
+Based on your experience of particular roles, you’ll know what competencies are needed for someone in that role to be successful.
+You can then draw up a list of the necessary competencies for use in the selection process.